What is a marketing analyst?

 Employment projections

-According to the U.S. Bureau of Labor Statistics, employment for market research analysts, including marketing analysts, is projected to grow 19 percent through 2031.
-This growth rate is much faster than the average for all occupations.
-The exponential increase in the use of market research is expected to fuel this growth in the coming years.
+According to the U.S. Bureau of Labor Statistics, the demand for market research analysts is expected to increase by 19% through 2031.
+This growth rate is much faster than the average for all other occupations.
+The surge in market research usage is likely to continue fueling this growth.

 Marketing analyst career tips